 And on some guys, a vest just works.
 This outfit takes away from some of the novelty of a shiny silk vest by downgrading that texture to something more appropriate for colder climes.
 If the vest is too much however, a v-neck sweater could easily be swapped in.

 In keeping with the changing texture of the outfit, a more casual knit tie is the better bet than a silk tie.
-If you so desire, ditch the tie and wear the shirt open, a la Brandon Flowers in the photo linked to above.
+If you so desire, ditch the tie and wear the shirt open, a la Brandon Flowers.

 Once again, the dark denim and chukka boots anchor the outfit, and a braided leather belt could again work in terms of adding some texture.